NOAA-EMC/WW3/README.md

 # The WAVEWATCH III Framework

-WAVEWATCH III &trade; is a community wave modeling framework that includes the latest scientific advancements in the field of wind-wave modeling and dynamics.
+WAVEWATCH III &reg; is a community wave modeling framework that includes the latest scientific advancements in the field of wind-wave modeling and dynamics.

 ## General Features